AndersDeath/diary2/000-current.md

 # 26 February - Sunday - Yerevan - 150 day of immigration

 Today I was working on System design questions.
 I also tried to resolve some algorithmic questions.
 But I'm not in good mood.
 I did some sport today and meditation.
 It doesn't help me.
 I complain of mood constantly.
 I don't know what is happening to me.
 I cannot find zen.
 I think that the cause of it is fear.
 I really afraid of my future.
 Each ejection on interview, huge uncertainty and insecurity make me insane.
+I cannot control myself because I constantly nervous.